Artificial Linguistic Internet Computer Entity: In popular culture

 Spike Jonze has cited ALICE as the inspiration for his academy award-winning film Her, in which a human falls in love with a chatbot.
 In a New Yorker article titled “Can Humans Fall in Love with Bots?”
 Jonze said “that the idea originated from a program he tried about a decade ago called the ALICE bot, which engages in friendly conversation.”
-The LATimes reported:Though the film’s premise evokes comparisons to Siri, Jonze said he actually had the idea well before the Apple digital assistant came along, after using a program called Alicebot about ten years ago.
+The Los Angeles Times reported:Though the film’s premise evokes comparisons to Siri, Jonze said he actually had the idea well before the Apple digital assistant came along, after using a program called Alicebot about ten years ago.
 As geek nostalgists will recall, that intriguing if at times crude software (it flunked the industry-standard Turing Test) would attempt to engage users in everyday chatter based on a database of prior conversations.
 Jonze liked it, and decided to apply a film genre to it.
 “I thought about that idea, and what if you had a real relationship with it?”
 Jonze told reporters.
 “And I used that as a way to write a relationship movie and a love story.”